 First, let’s review the three types of tests you can create in TrueLearn and how they work.
-Our platform lets you create tests in 3 types of modes:
+The TrueLearn platform allows you create tests in three types of modes:

-- Untimed Mode: This testing mode is the opposite of timed mode in that it does not impose any time limit during the test.
-However like timed mode, you will not be able to see if you answered the questions correctly or the answer explanations until you complete the test.
+This testing mode is the opposite of timed mode in that it does not impose any time limit during the test.
+However, like timed mode, you will not be able to see if you answered the questions correctly or the answer explanations until you complete the test.

 As you can see, Tutor Mode & Timed Mode are the most commonly used test modes, together accounting for over 91% of all tests taken by students preparing for COMLEX Level 1.
 This pattern holds true when considering students and residents preparing using other TrueLearn practice questions, as well.

-Bottom Line: Based on the latest COMLEX Level 1 2016 users’ data, we identified significant differences in the study patterns of “High performing” students and “lower performing” students.
-To structure your practice testing like higher performing students that showed a high rate of improvement and scored near the top of their peer group, we recommend that you keep these things in mind:
+Based on the latest COMLEX Level 1 2016 users’ data, we identified significant differences in the study patterns of “high performing” students and “lower performing” students.
+To structure your practice testing like higher performing students who showed a high rate of improvement and scored near the top of their peer group, we recommend you keep these things in mind:

-1) High performing students used Timed mode tests more often than lower performing students – with high performing students taking 77% of all questions in Timed mode.
+- Higher performing students used Timed Mode tests more often than lower performing students, with high performing students taking 77% of all questions in Timed Mode.

-2) Both groups of students transitioned to a higher percentage of Timed mode questions as they progressed through the time available in their subscriptions, although the High performing group consistently took a higher proportion of Timed mode throughout.
-Make sure to mix at least some Timed mode practice in early, and ensure that you become comfortable with the timed, simulated exam experience before your test day.
+- Both groups of students transitioned to a higher percentage of Timed Mode questions as they progressed through the time available in their subscriptions, although the higher performing group consistently took a larger proportion of Timed Mode throughout.
+Make sure to mix at least some Timed Mode practice in early, and ensure you become comfortable with the timed, simulated exam experience before your test day.